 George Trehane Deacon

 George was born in 1883 to John and Eliza Deacon at Rosehill Villa, Altarnun.
 His Father was a Carpenter.
 The family moved to live at Chapel Road Cottage, Egloskerry by 1901 and George was working as a Domestic Gardener.
-The family were living at Killicoff by the 1911 census, but George was now living in Falmouth and working in the Civil Service.
+The family were living at Killicoff, Egloskerry by the 1911 census, but George was now living in Falmouth and working working as a Postman.
+He first enlisted with the Duke of Cornwall’s Light Infantry (Regimental No. 7860) in 1902 serving in the colours for three years before becoming a Reservist for nine years.
+At the outset of the war in the August he was called up to serve with the 1st Battalion ‘A’ company of the D.C.L.I. part of 14th infantry Brigade, 5th Division.

 He was killed in Action on the 5th of December 1914 by a bullet.
 He is commemorated at the Ypres (Menin Gate) Memorial, Ypres (Ieper), West Flanders (West-Vlaanderen), Belgium and also on the Egloskerry and Falmouth war memorials.